Daraan/LunaticAI-Driver-for-CARLA-Simulator/docs/Agents.md

 ## Configuring the Agent

-The agent can be configures by passing any attribute supporting Mapping structure, e.g. nested [(data)classes](https://docs.python.org/3/library/dataclasses.html), [attrs](https://www.attrs.org/en/stable/index.html), or [omegaconf's DictConfig](https://omegaconf.readthedocs.io/) which can extend on these two.
+The agent can be configured by passing it any attribute-supporting {term}`Mapping` structure, for example nested [(data)classes](https://docs.python.org/3/library/dataclasses.html), [attrs](https://www.attrs.org/en/stable/index.html), or [omegaconf's DictConfig](https://omegaconf.readthedocs.io/) which extends the aforementioned.

 :::{seealso}
 For more info read the [config files documentation](/conf/ConfigFiles.md).
 :::

-For more info read the [config files documentation](../conf/ConfigFiles.md).

 ## Workflow